 North Lake Tahoe offers various accommodation options in Tahoe for families.
-Firstly, VRBO provides access to cabins for Bay Area weekend getaways with kids in communities all around the lake.
-Kings Beach offers motels with a view, such as the Franciscan Lakeside Lodge, with lakeside cabins and suites.
+Firstly, VRBO offers many cabins for Bay Area weekend getaways with kids in communities all around the lake.
+Tahoe Vista includes motels with a view, such as the Franciscan Lakeside Lodge, offering lakeside cabins and suites.
 Visitors choosing to anchor in Tahoe City will enjoy Granlibakken for its proximity to town and old-world feel.
 Also in Tahoe City, The Inn at Boatworks has renovated rooms and provides guests with complimentary bikes and paddleboards.
 Across the lake, in Incline Village, the Hyatt Regency Lake Tahoe Resort, Spa And Casino has rooms and cottages available at its waterfront resort.
 Guests can unwind at the spa or try for a winning hand in the casino.
 Adjacent is the Hyatt Residence Club Lake Tahoe, High Sierra Lodge, where visitors will find all the creature comforts of home.

-The mountain resort communities of Northstar and Squaw Valley have a variety of accommodations ranging from private residences for rent to condos and five-star hotels.
+The mountain resort communities of Northstar and Palisades Tahoe have a variety of accommodations ranging from private residences for rent to condos and five-star hotels.
 The Ritz-Carlton, Lake Tahoe is a spectacular property with mid-mountain views, a pool overlooking the ski runs, and all the amenities you’d expect.
 Surprisingly, guests can even arrive by gondola!
 Overall, you can’t go wrong with any of the options available through Northstar Lodging, it just depends on what best suits your family.
-The Resort at Squaw Creek, a luxury resort, places you in the heart of Squaw Valley with easy access to bike trails, hiking, and all the activities in the Village.
+The Resort at Squaw Creek, a luxury resort, places you in the heart of Palisades Tahoe with easy access to bike trails, hiking, and all the activities in the Village.
 Lake Tahoe is the perfect escape and an awesome family getaway from the Bay Area!

 Places to Eat in Lake Tahoe with Kids

 After a full day of adventure in Tahoe, there’s no doubt you’ll be ready to eat!
 Here are some of the best restaurants in Lake Tahoe that offer views and outdoor dining: Hyatt Regency Lake Tahoe Resort, Spa and Casino makes the list with its floating Pier 111 Bar and the Lone Eagle Grille’s fire pits and outdoor patio overlooking the lake.
 Next, Jason’s Beachside Grille, in King’s Beach, has a casual lakeside vibe.
-In Tahoe City, there’s Jake’s on the Lake, Za’s Lakefront, and Gar Woods Grill & Pier, all on the water.
+In Tahoe City, there’s Jake’s on the Lake and Za’s Lakefront, both on the water.
 Bridgetender Tavern and Grill, with its rustic charm, is a local favorite and sits along the river.
 Other hot spots in Tahoe City, include Rosie’s Cafe downtown, West Shore Market for picnic lunches, and breakfast at Fire Sign Cafe.